pavelprosto94/christmas_tree_clock/README.md

 ![preview](resources/help.jpg)

 ## What can they do:
-- Animated space wallpaper with a flying astronaut
+- Animated space wallpaper with a Christmas tree
 - Adaptive backlight mode will set the brightness depending on the time of day (Bright screen during the day and dim at night).
 - Add up to 4 alarm clocks.
 You can set up a repeat by day of the week.
 - Disable and activate alarms using the alarm clock manager.